 For Great Chicken, You Have To Know When It's Done - Don't You?

 You've all seen those directions in your roast chicken recipes: "Roast until Done."
 Gee, thanks for all the help.
-The same directions can be found in recipes for grilled chicken, sauteed, pan fried or any other way there is to cook this favorite bird.
+The exact directions can be found in recipes for grilled chicken, sauteed, pan-fried, or any other way to cook this favorite bird.

 Intuitively, we know what "done" looks like - the meat should be white all the way through, not pink.
-It should also be completely opaque, no translucent spots.
-And pink or bloody liquid is a no no. The juices should always run clear.
+It should also be completely opaque, with no translucent spots.
+And pink or bloody liquid is a no-no. The juices should always run clear.

 For starters, and most importantly, it is almost impossible to go by stated cooking times in recipes.
-Start looking at those times as estimates and estimates only.
-There are so many different variables at play when it comes to timing recipes; the size and make of the oven, whether or not it's a convection oven, did you preheat the oven and the precise size of your chicken and its temperature when you put it in the oven in the first place.
+Instead, start looking at those times as estimates and estimates only.
+There are so many different variables at play when it comes to timing recipes; the size and make of the oven, whether or not it's a convection oven, did you preheat the oven, and the precise size of your chicken and its temperature when you put it in the oven in the first place.

 If you pull a chicken out of the refrigerator and it's 40ºF, common sense tells you it will take longer to cook than a chicken that's sat out for 30 minutes and reaches a standing temperature of 60ºF.
-For these reasons, "350º F for 45 minutes" is not very helpful.
+Therefore, "350º F for 45 minutes" is not very helpful.

-Besides all the variables just mentioned, most of us are so afraid to undercook food that we tend to let it cook longer forgetting that all meats and poultry need to rest to redistribute the juices and while it is resting, it is continuing to cook.
+Besides all the variables just mentioned, most of us are so afraid to undercook food that we tend to let it cook longer, forgetting that all meats and poultry need to rest to redistribute the juices.
+While it is resting, it is continuing to cook.

-At best, consider "time and temperature" a ball park estimate.
-Set the oven to 350º F, but start checking the internal temperature at 35 minutes, realizing it could take well over an hour.
-Forget the notion that the time and temperature estimations for doneness is the holy grail.
+At best, consider "time and temperature" a ballpark estimate.
+For example, set the oven to 350º F, but start checking the internal temperature at 35 minutes, realizing it could take well over an hour.
+Forget the notion that the time and temperature estimations for doneness are the holy grail.

-Whether you poach, grill, saute or roast your chicken, you need to find a reliable measure of doneness.
+Whether you poach, grill, saute, or roast your chicken, you must find a reliable measure of doneness.
 Cooking a bird for several hours "just to be on the safe side" is just as bad as serving undercooked meat.
 It might be even worse.
 You can always cook the chicken more, but there is no way to uncook it.

 Popular Suggestions That Don't Work

-Many cooking resources advise that you cut into the leg to see if juices run clear.
-There are a couple of problems with this method.
+Many cooking resources advise cutting into the leg to see if the juices run clear.
+However, there are a couple of problems with this method.
 For one, and rather obviously, not everyone cooks whole chicken, and often we cook boneless cuts.

-Yes, the meat will be done when the bone is loose in the leg socket, but most likely it will be overdone, as the looseness is a sign that the connective tissue that holds the bone in place has gelatinized.
-This is a good thing when what you are looking for is lip-smacking goodness.
+Yes, the meat will be done when the bone is loose in the leg socket, but most likely, it will be overdone, as the looseness is a sign that the connective tissue that holds the bone in place has gelatinized.
+This is a good thing when you are looking for lip-smacking goodness.

-It's not such a good thing when you want tender, juicy, perfectly cooked roast chicken.
-Plus, as I stated before, you might not always have a bone in a socket to wiggle.
+It could be better when you want tender, juicy, perfectly cooked roast chicken.
+But, as I stated before, you might not always have a bone in a socket to wiggle.

 How to Know When the Chicken Is Done